Ronald Acuña Jr. Player Props: Braves vs. Guardians

 Ronald Acuña Jr. At The Plate

-- He ranks second in batting average, fourth in on base percentage, and second in slugging among qualified hitters in MLB.
+- Among the qualifying batters in MLB play, he ranks second in batting average, third in on-base percentage, and second in slugging.

-- Acuna is batting .438 with two homers during his last outings and is riding a 14-game hitting streak.
+- Acuna enters this game on a 15-game hitting streak.
+During his last games, he's hitting .444 with two homers.

-- In 23.8% of his games this season, he has homered, and 5.5% of his trips to the dish.
+- In 23.5% of his games this season, he has hit a home run, and 5.4% of his trips to the dish.

-- In 41.7% of his games this season, Acuna has driven in at least one run.
-In 12 of those games (14.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.
+- Acuna has had at least one RBI in 41.2% of his games this year (35 of 85), with two or more RBI 12 times (14.1%).
+He has also been responsible for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.